A pair of Empire lamps from the early 19th century

 Description

 Pair of Empire lamps from the early 19th century, made from two double-sided central vases, cast bronze from the 19th century.
 These are large vases, originally hand grips, adapted as classic salon lamps.
-The bases have been wired for a maximum of 150 watts each, and are decorated with a hand-stitched lampshade and an oval dove in two shades of ivory and gold.
+The bases have been wired for a maximum of 150 watts each, and are decorated with hand-sewn lampshades and an oval dove in two shades of ivory and gold.
 The oval shape of this lampshade is shallow and allows this pair of antique lamps to be placed on any piece of furniture.
 In excellent condition.

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was prominent.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-The key aspect of prestigious antique furniture is originality.
+The key to prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details